gregpinero/django-mr_reports/README.rst

 Mr. Reports
 =====

-Mr. Reports is a Django app to provide simple, opinionated* reports with attractive styling (using Bootstrap), and all the must-have report features like Excel and PDF downloads.
+Mr. Reports is a Django app to provide simple, opinionated* report generation (now called business intelligence) with attractive styling (using Bootstrap), and all the must-have report features like Excel and PDF downloads, and scheduled emails.

 Reports, data connections, data sets (queries), and report parameters are all managed through the Django admin.